HITRUST Certification Cost Guide 2025–2026: e1, i1, and r2 Full Breakdown

 Last updated: April 2026

-HITRUST certification costs range from approximately $35,000 (e1) to $500,000+ (r2 enterprise).
+HITRUST certification costs vary significantly by HITRUST tier (e1, i1, r2) and organizational complexity.
 Here is every cost component — HITRUST fees, external assessor fees, consulting costs, internal FTE hours, GRC tooling, and the ROI case for each tier.

 Cost Summary by Tier